tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 would return the same result.

 However, with path parameters, order *does* matter.
-If the parameter is part of the actual resource URL (not added after the query string), then you usually describe this value in the description of the resource URL itself.
+If the parameter is part of the actual endpoint (not added after the query string), then you usually describe this value in the description of the endpoint itself.

 ## Color coding parameter values

-When you list the parameters in your resource URL, it can help to color code the parameters both in the table and in the resource definition.
+When you list the parameters in your endpoint, it can help to color code the parameters both in the table and in the resource definition.
 This makes it clear what's a parameter and what's not.
-Through color you create an immediate connection between the resource URL and the parameter definitions.
+Through color you create an immediate connection between the endpoint and the parameter definitions.

-For example, suppose your resource URL is as follows:
+For example, suppose your endpoint is as follows:

 <div class="docSample">
 <p style="font-family: courier"><b>/service/myresource/user/<span class="red">{user}</span>/bicycles/<span class="red">{bicycles}</span></b></p>